Digging deeperPlant Library

 The creamy white, fully double blooms of this variety are more akin to that of a small peony bloom, contrasting the large deep green foliage; great as a container planting

 Arabian Jasmine features showy fragrant white ball-shaped flowers at the ends of the branches from late spring to early summer.
 The flowers are excellent for cutting.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy oval leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Arabian Jasmine is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.